Vash the Stampede: Concept and creation

 Trigun manga author Yasuhiro Nightow has stated that Vash's name was his own creation rather than references to bands he gave to other members from the cast.
 He developed Vash as having a serious personality with a childish side, and found him to be the most relatable of all his creations.
 To contrast Vash from the typical heroes in action films, Nightow portrayed him as a pacifist since he did not want his lead character to be a murderer.
 Throughout the story, Vash avoids killing enemies by disarming them and avoids inflicting mortal wounds during combat.
 His cheerful personality was used to highlight this trait with his catchphrase being: "Hey, sorry.
 Love and peace?"
 To emphasize that Vash is an experienced gunman, Nightow depicted him as having a strong eyesight that gives him a more precise aim.
 While making the series, he was surprised by Vash's popularity with Western readers.
 Comparing Vash's manga characterization with his anime persona, Nightow said his version does not have as many crushes on the women he meets.

 While Vash is the manga's protagonist, anime director Satoshi Nishimura used Meryl Stryfe as the main character.
 In the anime, she searches for the Humanoid Typhoon and initially does not believe it is Vash due to his childish behavior.
 To create suspense, writer Yōsuke Kuroda suggested that Vash would not shoot a bullet until the fifth episode, which causes Meryl to realize he is the famous gunman.

+Vash's characterization in Stampede was created to give him a less experienced portrayal that rejects violence and through his character arc, learns to deal with it.
+His bounty and expressions are meant to portray him as younger than the original Vash with the first arc's ending highlighting his transformation into the classic Vash with his design acting as symbolism to it.